shane-tomlinson/SuperClass/README.md

 ##Bastardize the Javascript Inheritance Model even Further.

 A proof of concept bastardization of Javascript to create a home grown class system that provides a declarative but "classical" model of inheritence in Javascript.
 It takes the already proven ways of implementing classical inheritence and then adds some goodness.
 This code rolls its own prototype chain traversal and stack frame management.
-The purpose of this project is purely experimental, if used it will bloat your apps memory usage, as well as cause all kinds of strange side effects that you might not like.
+The purpose of this project is purely experimental, if used, it may cause all kinds of strange side effects that you might not like.

 ##The Reasons/The Need